 Admission to our graduate programs is based on a rigorous and competitive selection process, that considers undergraduate performance, standardized test scores, and letters of recommendation.

 Candidates are advised to apply directly to the program best suited to their academic goal.
 Students interested in pursuing research or academic careers should apply to the PhD program, while those seeking additional preparation, beyond their undergraduate training, for industrial careers should apply to the MCS program.
+Our department does not admit students directly to the MS program.

 Students applying to the PhD program need not have a master's degree prior to admission.
 PhD candidates may opt to receive an MS or MCS degree while working towards the PhD, although there is no requirement to do so.
 Students who hold a master's degree upon entering the PhD program may apply for transfer credit of their master’s courses towards the PhD program requirements.